cvai-roig-lab/Net2Brain/README.md

 The toolbox encompasses several key functions to support comprehensive neural research:

 1. __Feature Extraction__: Net2Brain enables the extraction of features from a vast collection of pretrained and random models, catering to a wide range of visual tasks.
+It also provides the flexibility to extract features from your own custom models, allowing you to tailor the analysis to your specific research needs.

 2. __Creation of Representational Dissimilarity Matrices (RDMs)__: Users can generate RDMs to analyze the similarity or dissimilarity between neural representations.